Hypothesis Testing Using Rejection Regions In Exercises 7–12, (a)... | Study Prep in Pearson+

 1

-Step 1: Identify the claim and state the null and alternative hypotheses.
-The claim is that more than half of all nurses feel they became better professionals during the pandemic.
-This translates to the alternative hypothesis Ha: p > 0.5, where p is the proportion of nurses who feel they became better professionals.
-The null hypothesis is the complement of this, H0: p = 0.5.
+Step 1: Identify the claim and state the null hypothesis (H0) and alternative hypothesis (Ha).
+The claim is that 65% of full-time college students work year-round.
+This translates to H0: p = 0.65 (null hypothesis) and Ha: p ≠ 0.65 (alternative hypothesis, since we are testing for a difference).

-Step 2: Determine the critical value(s) and rejection region(s).
-Since the significance level is α = 0.01 and the test is one-tailed (right-tailed), use a z-table or statistical software to find the critical z-value corresponding to α = 0.01.
-The rejection region will be z > critical value.
+Step 2: Determine the significance level (α) and find the critical value(s).
+The significance level is given as α = 0.10.
+Since the test is two-tailed (Ha: p ≠ 0.65), divide α by 2 to find the critical values for both tails.
+Use a z-table or statistical software to find the z-scores corresponding to α/2 = 0.05 in each tail.

-Step 4: Compare the calculated z-value to the critical value.
-If the calculated z-value falls in the rejection region (z > critical value), reject the null hypothesis H0.
+Step 4: Compare the calculated z-value to the critical values to decide whether to reject or fail to reject the null hypothesis.
+If the z-value falls within the rejection region (outside the range defined by the critical values), reject H0.
 Otherwise, fail to reject H0.

 Step 5: Interpret the decision in the context of the original claim.
-If the null hypothesis is rejected, conclude that there is enough evidence at the 0.01 significance level to support the manager's claim that more than half of all nurses feel they became better professionals during the pandemic.
-If the null hypothesis is not rejected, conclude that there is not enough evidence to support the claim.
+If H0 is rejected, conclude that there is enough evidence to reject the researcher’s claim that 65% of full-time college students work year-round.
+If H0 is not rejected, conclude that there is not enough evidence to reject the claim.

 Verified video answer for a similar problem: